Sign up for the My Career Newsletter!

 Here’s why you should care about learning best practices and building better work habits: These basic work habits might seem like matters of personal style or preference, but there are strong business reasons for these requirements.
 How you present yourself and conduct yourself at work has a big impact on your performance and on all of those with whom you interact.
 Perhaps more to the point, it has a huge impact on your reputation at work.

 Not following good work habits with consistency makes you seem younger and less mature.
 It gives some managers second thoughts about trusting you with important work.
 If you want to be taken seriously in the workplace, your best bet is to learn best practices and develop good work habits.
 People will perceive you as being more professional.
 That will be very much to your benefit, both here and anywhere else you work.

-So what exactly are good work habits?
+So what exactly are important or good work habits?
 Who’s to say something is good but something else is bad?
-Here are eight “good” work habits I recommend focusing on:
+Here are eight good work habits I recommend focusing on:

 When you take the time to help any employee build themselves up with old-fashioned good work habits, they get better and better.
 Just think of the impact you could have on employees by helping them get better when it comes to any of these habits: wellness, self-presentation, timeliness, organization, productivity, quality, follow-through, consistency, and initiative.

 Bottom line: Make them aware.
 Make them care.
-They’ll perform, and you’ll be glad.
+They’ll perform, increase their job satisfaction, and you’ll be glad.

 Find more great career advice on the My Career topic page.